WanderingStar/resume/resume.md

     *   Introduced `git flow`, code reviews, unit and system testing
     *   Advocated for and hired a dedicated Quality Engineer
     *   Transitioned fragile processes to tested workflows that include inline data validation
-    *   Established explicit SLAs and documented handoff processes for data sets
+    *   Defined explicit SLAs and documented handoff processes for data sets
 *   Substantially reduced the complexity of our codebase, unlocking the ability to iterate faster with more confidence
 *   Developing systems for producing recommendations in near-real-time, rather than through batch processes

 ##### Business Impact

-*   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably and that everyone knows who talk to if something goes wrong
+*   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably and that everyone knows who to talk to if something goes wrong
-*   Participated in Build vs Buy decisions for multiple technologies
+*   Participated in build-vs-buy decisions for multiple technologies

 ##### Inclusion & Workplace Culture

-*   Serving on the Diversity & Inclusion Council, active in several Employee Resource Groups
+*   Serving on the Diversity & Inclusion Council; active in several Employee Resource Groups
 *   Developed and delivered Engineering Communication workshop ("Pull Requests Without Being a Jerk")
-*   Delivered Unconscious Bias training to engineering interviewers
+*   Delivered unconscious bias training to engineering interviewers

 ##### Mentorship & Recruiting